Dante Bichette Jr.: St. Paul Saints

+On December 23, 2017, Bichette signed a minor league contract with the Colorado Rockies.
+He was released on March 28, 2018.

-On April 2, 2018, Bichette signed with the St. Paul Saints of the American Association.
+On April 2, 2018, Bichette signed with the St. Paul Saints of the American Association of Independent Professional Baseball.
+In 99 games for the Saints, he batted .310/.355/.434 with nine home runs and 52 RBI.

 High Point Rockers

 On February 21, 2019, Bichette was traded to the High Point Rockers of the Atlantic League of Professional Baseball.
+He was named Atlantic League Player of the Month for April and May.
+Bichette appeared in 36 games for the Rockers, batting .386/.412/.514 with three home runs and 23 RBI.

 Washington Nationals

-He was named Atlantic League Player of the Month for April and May, appearing in 36 games before his rights were purchased and he was signed to a minor league deal by the Washington Nationals.
-He became a free agent following the 2019 season.
+On June 7, 2019, Bichette's contract was purchased by the Washington Nationals organization.
+He spent the remainder of the year with the Double–A Harrisburg Senators, batting .297/.348/.402 with two home runs and 33 RBI across 73 games.
+Bichette elected free agency following the season on November 4.

 On December 26, 2019, Bichette re-signed with the Nationals on a minor league contract.
-Bichette was released by the Nationals on May 31, 2020.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Bichette was released by the Nationals organization on May 31, 2020.

 International career

-Bichette represented Brazil in the 2017 World Baseball Classic.
+Bichette represented Brazil in the 2016 and 2025 World Baseball Classic Qualififers.
 Both Bichette and his brother Bo Bichette have played for Brazil in the WBC due to their mother Mariana being a native of Porto Alegre, Brazil.
 Their maternal grandfather is of Chinese descent.

 Personal life

 Bichette’s father, Dante, is a former Major League Baseball player and four-time All-Star.
 His younger brother, Bo, currently plays with the Toronto Blue Jays.

+On June 11, 2024, Bichette alleged that his father Dante had abused him as a child while playing youth baseball.
+He wrote that his father would beat him during or after bad performances and physically fought coaches, spectators and "many" umpires.